 New Species of Cetacean Reveals Fearsome Ancestry of Sperm Whales

 A mystery that has puzzled scientists for many years may have finally been solved.
-In parts of the arid and desert region of southern Peru, a number of strange teeth, obviously a meat-eaters and very big, have been found by locals and scientists from time to time.
-These fossils are associated with marine deposits and date from the early Pliocene Epoch, but nobody was sure what sort of animal the teeth represented.
-During much of the Pliocene a considerable portion of what was to become the northern part of South America was submerged under a warm, shallow tropical sea.
-A number of super marine predators are known from Pliocene deposits from this part of the world, an example being Megalodon (Carcharodon megalodon), a giant shark, so big that it could fit an adult Great White shark into its mouth.
+In parts of the arid desert region of southern Peru, a number of strange teeth, obviously a meat-eater’s and very big, have been found by locals and scientists from time to time.
+These fossils are associated with marine deposits and date from the Late Miocene/Early Pliocene Epochs, but nobody was sure what sort of animal the teeth represented.
+During much of the Miocene/Pliocene a considerable portion of what was to become the northern part of South America was submerged under a warm, shallow tropical sea.
+A number of super marine predators are known from similarly aged deposits from this part of the world, an example being Megalodon (Otodus megalodon), a giant shark, so big that it could fit an adult Great White shark into its mouth.

 However, the strange, fossilised teeth from Peru did not resemble the triangular and serrated teeth of a shark, there must have been something else lurking in the water, perhaps a predator capable of tackling Megalodon.